 In their story Obama Looks To Saddle Republicans With Blame For Debt Limit Fight, reporter John Stanton says:

 To hear Obama tell it, he’s simply trying to pay the country’s bills.

 “Republicans in Congress have two choices here,” the president said.
 “They can act responsibly and pay America’s bills.
 Or they can act irresponsibly and send America into another economic crisis.”
 He added, “To even entertain the idea of this happening, of America not paying its bills, is irresponsible.
-It’s absurd.” […]Dr. Gundry reveals the top 3 common foods that you would have never guessed were the cause of your fatigue.
+It’s absurd.” […]Beverly Hills surgeon explains at home fix for crepey skin around the arms, legs, and stomach.

 Obama, who has spent the better part of the last two years in hand-to-hand combat with Republicans, also demanded that Congress come to the table to try and find long-term solutions to the nation’s spending and debt problems.